fatemehkamrani79/Fatemeh_Kamrani_Northwind_Sales_Analysis/README.md

 # Northwind Sales Analysis in Excel

-This project started as Excel Exercise 04 from the Data Analyst Training Program at Tose'e Institute, taught by Dr. Majid Eyvazian.
+I completed this project as Excel Exercise 04 in the Data Analyst Training Program at Tose'e Institute, taught by Dr. Majid Eyvazian.

-The original assignment focused on combining the Northwind tables with XLOOKUP, calculating net sales, and answering several sales questions with PivotTables and PivotCharts.
-I completed those requirements and then expanded the workbook with two dashboard pages, data-quality checks, a validation log, and project documentation.
+The assignment was to combine the Northwind tables with XLOOKUP, calculate net sales, and answer a set of sales questions with PivotTables and PivotCharts.
+After completing the required tasks, I added two dashboard pages, validation checks, and project documentation to make the workbook easier to review.

 ## Assignment Information